jet/equinox/DOCUMENTATION.md

 With regard to such needs, here are some store-specific considerations:

 - EventStoreDB caches only in-use streams and events.
-Hosting streams that are no longer relevant is considered a completely acceptable normal use.
+Hosting streams that are no longer relevant is considered a completely normal use case:
   - streams and/or regions of streams that are no longer relevant don't induce a major cost on the system
   - each client maintains a single connection to the server cluster; there is no incremental cost in terms of the potential network or client process resource consumption related directly to the size of your dataset
-  - However there is a non-zero cost; the overall dataset needs to be colocated and backed up as a whole (there are also internal index structures maintained alongside the event chunk files, with rebuild times directly related to the store's event count etc).
+  - however, there is a non-zero cost; the overall dataset needs to be colocated and backed up as a whole (there are also internal index structures maintained alongside the event chunk files, with rebuild times directly related to the store's event count etc).

-- For CosmosDB, the costs and impacts of retaining events and/or streams that are no longer relevant is more direct; they manifest in ways such as:
+- For CosmosDB, the costs and impacts of retaining events and/or streams that are no longer relevant are more direct; ways they manifest include:
-  - the billing model imposes a linear cost per GB that applies equally to all event-batch documents in your store, plus the size of the associated indexes (strongly related to the number batches stored).
-The base cost is then multiplied by the number of regions to which you replicate.
+  - the billing model imposes a linear cost per GB that applies equally to all event-batch documents in your store, plus the size of the associated indexes (which strongly relate to the number of items stored).
+These costs are multiplied by the number of regions to which you replicate.
-  - the total size of your store affects the minimum number of nodes across which the data will spread. i.e. 1 TB of data will require at least 5,000 RU/s to be allocated to it regardless of traffic
+  - the total size of your dataset affects the minimum number of nodes across which the data will spread. i.e. 1 TB of data will require at least 5,000 RU/s to be allocated to it regardless of traffic
   - the more nodes you have, the more TCP connections and other related fixed resources each client instance requires
   - the RU/s allocated to your container may only be spread _equally_ across all nodes.
-Thus, if you have 100GB over 5 nodes and allocate 10,000 RU/s to the Container, each node gets 2,000 RU/s and callers get 429s if there happen to be more than that incurred for that node in that second (with significant latency as the reader needs to back off for >= 1s for each rate-limited attempt).
+Thus, if you have 100GB over 5 nodes and allocate 10,000 RU/s to the Container, each node gets 2,000 RU/s and callers get 429s if there happen to be more than that incurred for that node in that second (with significant latency impact as all such rate-limited clients need to back off for >= 1s for each rate-limited attempt).
   - the cost of over-provisioning to ensure appropriate capacity for spikes in load and/or to handle hotspots (where one node happens to host a stream that's accessed disproportionately heavily relative to data on other nodes) is multiplied by the number of nodes.
 Example: if you have a single node with 5GB of data with 2,000 RU/s allocated and want to double the peak capacity, you simply assign it 4,000 RU/s; if you have 100GB over 5 nodes, you need to double your 5x2,000 to 5x4,000 to achieve the same effect
   - there are significant jumps in cost for writes based on the [indexing cost](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy) as the number of items in a logical partition increases (for instance inserts of a a minimal (<100 bytes) event that initially costs ~20RU becomes > 40RU with 128 items, > 50RU with 1600 items, >60 at 2800 items and >110RU at 4900 items as snapshots or event sizes hit certain thresholds).